stuh84/ccie-rs-notes/quick-notes/qos.md

 * If one queue emptry, other gets all bw
 * Relative weights rather than absolutes (ratios), like CBWFQ with percentages

+### Congestion Avoidance

+* WTD on by default when QoS on switch
+* Three thresh per queue (CoS based) - tail drop when particular percentage
+* Defaut drop at 100% of queue
+ * works for priority
+* Could do Thresh 1 drops traffic for values 0-3 when reach 40%, 2 with Cos 4 and 5 at 60%, 3 for 6 and 7, 100%
+* Thresh 3 always 100%
+* Separate from queues config

+## Egress Queuing

+* Four queues
+* Configure CoS/DSCP to queue
+* Weights
+* Drop threshold
+* PQ always queue 1
+* WTD config'd like ingress
+* Commands at int level, not global
+* Can shape to slow egress traffic

 # Processes